ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## Introduction

-The `CompletionStage` and `CompletableFuture`classes are high-level parallel Java API that was added in Java 8 to pipeline multiple asynchronous tasks into a single result without the mess of nested callbacks (‘callback hell’).
-These classes are implementations of the Future/Promise design pattern in Java.
+The `CompletionStage` and `CompletableFuture`classes are high-level parallel Java API that was added in Java 8 to pipeline multiple asynchronous computations into a single result without the mess of nested callbacks (‘callback hell’).
+These classes are implementations of the futures/promises in Java.

 Before adding these classes Java already had much simpler classes to manage asynchronous tasks - in Java 5 were added the `Future` interface and its base implementation the `FutureTaks` class.

-The `Future` interface represents the _result_ of an asynchronous task that has a few methods:
+The `Future` interface represents an incompleted _result_ of submitting a _task_ (either ’Runnable’ or ’Callable’) for asynchronous execution to an ’ExecutorService’ instance.
+The `Future` interface has a few methods: